"...one of the most essential voices in Austin theatre."

 Since 2018, Will Gibson Douglas has been a valued member of this family, as an actor, House Manager, director, producer, and most recently as Managing Director.

-And beginning this month, Will becomes the new Artistic Director of Jarrott Productions, while David continues as Founding Artistic Director but steps back from much of the day-to-day administrative duties.
+And beginning in June 2025, Will becomes the new Artistic Director of Jarrott Productions, while David continues as Founding Artistic Director but steps back from much of the day-to-day administrative duties.

 Help us secure our future for 10 more years!